miklevin/MikeLev.in/_posts/2024-12-23-gaining-traction.md

 applies, only the "currency" is attention.
 The loudest, most well-connected voices drown out the uncompressible sparks of originality.
-The irony of this race is that the rules of citation (Pagerank, Pareto, whatever you call it) don't just rank&#151;they repress.
+The irony of this race is that the rules of citation (Pagerank, Pareto, whatever you call it) don't just rank—they repress.
 And yet, those soulful individuals who create for the joy of it, outside the rat race, continue to defy the laws of empire-building, producing works that might never dominate the graph but illuminate the edges where true innovation happens.